Teams use various iPaaS solutions to manage business relationships and organize workflows across platforms.

 Error Handling and Recovery

-Integrations break.
-APIs change, systems go down, rate limits get hit.
+Integrations break, APIs change, systems go down, and rate limits get hit.
 What matters is how the platform handles failures.
 Does it queue missed events and retry automatically?
 Does it alert you when something goes wrong?
 Can it recover gracefully after an outage without losing data?

 Pricing Model Alignment

 iPaaS pricing varies widely.
-Some charge per task or operation, which can spiral fast in high-volume environments.
+Some charge per task or operation, which spirals fast in high-volume environments.
 Others charge per connection, per user, or offer flat-rate plans.
-Make sure the pricing model aligns with your expected data volumes so you don’t get hit with a surprise bill after month one.
+Make sure the pricing model aligns with your expected data volumes so you don’t hit a surprise bill after month one.

 Top 14 iPaaS Solutions for Businesses